Board and Advisory Council

 A graduate of Phillips Academy Andover, Wesleyan University and the Courtauld Institute, Victoria has held positions at Goldman Sachs, Russell Reynolds Associates and the Paul Mellon Centre for Studies in British Art.
 Previously a Trustee of the Foundling Museum and member of the Mayor's Music Education Steering Committee, she is currently a Founder Director of London Music Masters and serves on the Council of the Royal College of Music.
 Victoria Robey was awarded an OBE for services to music in June 2014.
 Victoria supports the chair of Sue Thomas.

-Stewart McIlwham is the Principal Piccolo, Chair of the Player Directors’ Committee, and President of the LPO, as well as a Professor of Piccolo at the Royal College of Music.
-He was appointed Principal Piccolo of the BBC Philharmonic Orchestra in 1985 and the Royal Philharmonic Orchestra 1990–97 before joining the LPO.
+Stewart McIlwham is the Principal Piccolo, Chair of the Player Directors’ Committee and President of the LPO, as well as a Professor of Piccolo at the Royal College of Music.
+He was appointed Principal Piccolo of the BBC Philharmonic Orchestra in 1985 and the Royal Philharmonic Orchestra from 1990–97 before joining the LPO.
 Stewart was a founding member of the National Youth Orchestra of Scotland and was a finalist in the Shell LSO Competition on two occasions in 1981 and 1985.
 In 1997 he gave the world premiere of Sir Peter Maxwell Davies’s Piccolo Concerto with the RPO in Nottingham and the London premiere at the Barbican.

 Henry plays Percussion in the LPO.
 Read Henry's biography here.